 - Family history

-- Feelings of tingling, creeping, pulling, prickling, pins and needles, or pain in the legs during periods of rest or inactivity—may also occur in the arms
+- Feelings of pins and needles, creeping, pulling, prickling, or pain in the legs

 |Nerves of the Leg|